 The research scholars program will be held concurrently and as part of the overall summer program.
-It will run for two weeks (dates to be determined).
+It will run for two weeks, June 11-22, 2018.
 The research scholars will be invited to apply and participate based on their application to Western Carolina and overall academic profile.
-Research scholars will be new, incoming WCU first-year students in the fall 2017 semester.
+Research scholars will be new, incoming WCU first-year students in the fall 2018 semester.

 Summer scholars will make preferences about their participating research groups at the time of their application; and the faculty members will help assign the scholars to the existing teams based on academic interests and student preference.